rholangcoop/rholang.org/content/docs/rchain-network.md

 # Run RChain network in the cloud with terraform

-Your can also start a complete new Rchain network on large cloud providers (AWS, Google Cloud, IBM)
+Your can also start a complete new Rchain network on large cloud providers (AWS, Google Cloud, IBM).

-> You first have to download the data from: [Rchain-terraform](https://github.com/rchain/rchain-testnet-node)
+> You first have to download the data from: [Rchain-terraform](https://github.com/rchain/rchain-testnet-node).

 Inside the folder resources-tf.{network_name} (e.g. resources-tf.testnet) folder you can wipe out an existing network and reestablish a new one by running: